ONSdigital/blaise-integration-tests/README.md

 ```
 ### Run the tests

-You should now be able to build and run the tests in Visual Studio.
+You should now be able to build (ctrl+shift+B) and run the tests in Visual Studio.

 ### Things for Mac developers to remember